earthly/earthly/examples/cache-command/README.md

 In the above example, our `node_modules` directory is cached within the Earthly Target.
 When our `package.json` changes, Earthly resuses the contents of `./node_modules` from the previous execution so that only the dependencies that have changed since last time will be downloaded to `node_modules`.

-Without the `CACHE` commnad in the above example, if there's any change to the `package.json` file, *all* of the dependencies would need to be downloaded each time.
+Without the `CACHE` command in the above example, if there's any change to the `package.json` file, *all* of the dependencies would need to be downloaded each time.

 ## Tradeoffs